What Is God’s Grace? (7 powerful truths you need to know)

 We think freedom is doing whatever we want to do when we want to do it.
 That might appear to be freedom.
 But that kind of life doesn’t set you free, it enslaves you.
 Grace frees us and allows us to live as God intended.

-When people look at the “rules” God gives his children many scoff.
+When people look at the “rules” God gives his children, many scoff.
 Any good parent gives their children rules.
 Not to hamper their fun or restrain their freedom.
 But to keep them safe and allow them to fully experience life.

 Guardrails on the side of the road are there to protect you from the dangers of careening off the road.
-The holy spirit gives us guardrails to keep us on the path of freedom.
+The Holy Spirit gives us guardrails to keep us on the path of freedom.
 Freedom isn’t the ability to do whatever you want.
 Freedom is living as God designed.

 7. God’s Grace Is Open To All